When you first enter the workforce you have many decisions to make in regards to how you will fund your retirement years.

 One of the potential benefits of opting for the lump sum is the additional control you have over pension funds.
 This can be beneficial in that most pension plans do not account for inflation when establishing what your monthly annuity payment will be in the years to come.
 When you choose the lump sum option, you have control over your pension funds and can invest them as you see fit, which can result in additional growth throughout your retirement years.

-Control is the largest driving force that have led to most of my clients choosing to roll their pension money over.
-Most recently, I had a client that said, “I’ve worked for the company 31 years on their terms, now I want to take my money on mine.”
+Control is the largest driving force that has led to most of my clients choosing to roll their pension money over.
+Most recently, I had a client who said, “I’ve worked for the company 31 years on their terms, now I want to take my money on mine.”
 Could not have said it better myself.

 I have had cases where the client opted to take the lump sum option thinking they could control their spending.
 Alas, they could not and blew through their entire savings in a short amount of time.
 Now they have little savings and only Social Security to depend on during retirement.